Contactless Delivery And How To Do It Right

 Why is no contact delivery important?

-As we’ve already mentioned, contactless delivery gained increased importance throughout 2020 and 2021.
+As we’ve already mentioned, no-contact delivery gained increased importance throughout 2020 and 2021.
 Adhering to health advice was the big driver, but it’s not the only reason that delivery companies and small businesses have turned to contactless.
 Some other reasons include:

 Enhancing the delivery experience